 The origins of chemical fat-dissolving (a.k.a. mesotherapy) go back to France in the ’50s.
 By the ’60s, according to Conor Gallagher, Allergan’s executive director of medical affairs, European scientists started using a compound called phosphatidylcholine to break up fat for medical reasons.
 After a patient experiences trauma, perhaps from a fracture, tiny globs of fat can enter the circulation.
-“And often times they'll end up in the lungs and can cause respiratory issues,” explains Gallagher.
-“So, they're looking for a way to disrupt fat, to help fix that or to treat that.
+“And often times they’ll end up in the lungs and can cause respiratory issues,” Gallagher told me.
+“So, they’re looking for a way to disrupt fat, to help fix that or to treat that.
 They were using phosphatidylcholine as a potential agent to try and dissolve that fat.”
-Cut to 1980s Europe, and cosmetic researchers started looking at the compound, thinking, “if it can dissolve fat in the vessels maybe it can dissolve fat elsewhere,” says Gallagher.
+Cut to 1980s Europe, when cosmetic researchers started looking at the compound, thinking, If it can dissolve fat in the vessels, maybe it can dissolve fat elsewhere, Gallagher said.
 Bodybuilders began injecting themselves with “PC/DA” (a combination of phosphatidylcholine and deoxycholic acid) off-label to get rid of fat pockets for competition.

 In the early 2000s, researchers at UCLA discovered that the fat breakdown caused by the PC/DA compound was actually due to the deoxycholic acid—the active ingredient in Kybella.
 And now here we are.
 Or should I say here I am, in Beverly Hills, with a needle in my chin.